mmiv-center/MMIV-Workshop-ready-for-research/_episodes/08-reproducible.md

 We have some example data archives stored on our system in the `/data/` directory.
 Usually you would work with about 100,000 of these files instead of the small sample we use in this workshop.
 We can list the first file in the directory using a combination of commands separated by the pipe `|` character which will take the output of the first command and send it to the second command.
 What we will see as the result is the output of the second command.
 Here the first command lists all the files in that directory and the second command returns only the first file, all other lines from ls are removed:
 ~~~
 a03@mmiv-workshop:~/workshop/bin$ ls /data/ | head -1
-NDARINV28X60X09_baselineYear1Arm1_ABCD-Diffusion-FM_20180312164901.tgz
+LIDC-IDRI-0193-data.tgz
 ~~~
 Combining commands in this way is an effective way to process large numbers of files consistently.
 Here is a chain of commands that lists all the participant IDs in the /data directory
 ~~~
 a03@mmiv-workshop:~/workshop/bin$ ls /data/ | cut -d'_' -f1 | sort | uniq
-NDARINV28X60X09
-NDARINVXLYDYTLX
-NDARINVZ694ZZUM
+LIDC-IDRI-0193-data.tgz
+LIDC-IDRI-0194-data.tgz
+LIDC-IDRI-0195-data.tgz
+LIDC-IDRI-0196-data.tgz
+LIDC-IDRI-0197-data.tgz
+LIDC-IDRI-0198-data.tgz
+LIDC-IDRI-0199-data.tgz
 ~~~
 Use `man` to learn about the new commands `cut`, `sort`, and `uniq`.

 If we now add the command `wc -l` to the above chain we can also count the number of participants (3) we have available:
 ~~~
 a03@mmiv-workshop:~/workshop/bin$ ls /data/ | cut -d'_' -f1 | sort | uniq | wc -l
-3
+7
 ~~~

 It is difficult to give a complete list of commands that are useful to know.
 Here is just the list of my favorites: `pwd, ls, cd, mkdir, cut, sort, uniq, wc, find, bc, tar, cat, rm, echo`.

 ## Scripting a workflow

 One of the most useful scripting functions is to be able to access a subset of files from our `/data` directory one after another and to perform an operation on each.
-In the simplest case we want to filter the list and list all the T1 weighted image series.
+In the simplest case we want to list all the image studies.
 Open the `workshop01.sh` script in `nano` and replace the content with the following loop.
 The line is more complex because it is able to work with spaces in the directory or file names.
-If you are using a loop use this one as it will usually work:
+If you are using a loop use this pattern (google "nixCraft bash for loop file names with spaces"):
 ~~~
 #!/usr/bin/env bash

-find /data/* -name "*T1*.tgz" -print0 | while IFS= read -r -d $'\0' line; do
+find /data/* -name "*019*.tgz" -print0 | while IFS= read -r -d $'\0' line; do
     echo $line
 done
 ~~~